cloudmesh-community/fa18-523-62/project-report/report.md

 However, owing to the intense competition in the English Premier league and the unpredictable nature of soccer results a great accuracy was never achieved.
-In Timmaraju et al. they used game statistics such as number of goals, shots on target, corners etc[fa-523-62-stanford-timmaraju].
+In Timmaraju et al. they used game statistics such as number of goals, shots on target, corners etc [@fa-523-62-stanford-timmaraju].
 They added another feature which was based on the recent form of the team in the last 5 matches.
 They were able to achieve the maximum accuracy of 66%.